I am fascinated by Japanese Woodblock prints. It is amazing how the Japanese woodblock artists execute their art using this woodblock technique.

 In the early 19th century, many Ukiyo-e woodblock artists started to shift their focus from the celebrity culture to landscapes.
 This was because there was an increase in travel made possible by five major new highways that connected Edo (Tokyo) with the rest of Japan.

 One of the most famous woodblock print series is Hokusai’s “Thirty-six Views of Mount Fiji.
-The most famous from this series is The Great Wave.
+The most notable from this series is The Great Wave.
 The Great Wave is so popular that even today, there are emojis inspired by The Great Wave.

-You can learn more about the great wave by reading our blog The Great Wave Off Kanagawa by Japanese Artist Hokusai (1790-1849) by clicking here.
+You can learn more about the Great Wave by reading our blog The Great Wave Off Kanagawa by Japanese Artist Hokusai (1790-1849) by clicking here.

 Warriors and Japanese Heroes Ukiyo-e Woodblock prints

-If you’d like to learn more about him and his life you can read our blog Who Is the Japanese Woodblock Print Artist Utagawa Kuniyoshi (1798 – 1861)? by clicking here.
+If you’d like to learn more about him and his life, you can read our blog Who Is the Japanese Woodblock Print Artist Utagawa Kuniyoshi (1798 – 1861)? by clicking here.

-Woodblock Prints Influence On Western Artists
+Japanese Woodblock Prints Influence On Western Artists

 Before 1868, Japan was cut off from the rest of the world; this was a great isolation period.
 Japan had stopped all trade with all other nations and banned travel in and out of Japan.